Cancellations & Closures

 The Zula B. Wylie Public Library will reopen with temporary operating hours of 10 a.m. to 6 p.m.
 Monday through Friday.
 On Saturdays, the Library will provide curbside services only from 10:30 a.m. to 2:30 p.m.
 The number of patrons in the building will be limited, and all patrons are asked to wear face coverings inside the library and self-screen for symptoms before entering.
 Public computers will be available for use in 30-minute increments from 10 a.m. to 4 p.m.
 High-touch surfaces will be disinfected throughout the day, and some areas, such as the teen room and Family Place area, will remain closed.
 The Library team will continue to provide virtual programming and curbside options to check out materials and access business services.
 Find more information at cedarhilllibrary.org.

-The Alan E. Sims Cedar Hill Recreation Center will reopen with temporary operating hours of 6 a.m. to noon and 2 p.m. to 9 p.m.
-Monday through Friday.
+The Alan E. Sims Cedar Hill Recreation Center will reopen with temporary operating hours of 6 a.m. to noon and 2 p.m. to 8 p.m.
+Monday through Friday and 8 a.m. to noon on Saturday.
 The fitness area and walking track will be open and limited to 15 users.
+The basketball gym will be open and limited to 10 users each for shoot around only.
+Zumba will be back with a limit of 15 patrons.
 Reservations are strongly encouraged, and patrons can call (972) 293-5288 to make an appointment.
 All other areas of the recreation center, including the gym, game room, barnyard, aerobic room, and meeting rooms will remain closed.
 High-touch surfaces will be disinfected throughout the day, and the center will close from noon to 2 p.m. for deep cleaning.

 Members are encouraged to wear a face mask in the building and gloves if using equipment.
 When using the track or fitness area, members should stay 6 feet from others and wipe down all equipment before and after use.
 Members should bring their own water bottles, as water fountains will not be available.
 Normal age limitations will apply, visit cedarhilltx.com/rec for details.